By Jody McCutcheon

 For those who have preferred not to cut down an actual tree or simply had no access to one, artificial Christmas trees were created.
 Often resembling the standard Norway Spruce, artificial trees today are made of polyvinyl chloride (PVC) and other petrochemicals, aluminium and other metals–some older models actually contain lead, which can disrupt cardiac, kidney, neurological and reproductive functioning in people–cardboard, wall stencilling, even optical fibre.
-A nineteenth-century German example, using goose feathers dyed green, was a response to ongoing German deforestation, underlining even back then the eco-conscious raison d’àªtre for artificial trees.
+A nineteenth-century German example, using goose feathers dyed green, was a response to ongoing German deforestation, underlining the fact that even way back then, Christmas trees were threatening forest health.

 Eco Friendly Tree Decorations